FedAdapter: Efficient Federated Learning for Modern NLP

 \textbf{\sys reduces model convergence delays significantly, making FedNLP practical.} Table \ref{tab:runtime-performance} summarizes the convergence time and Figure \ref{fig:eval-performance-bert} illustrates the convergence process under the default setting.
 To reach 99\% \relativeacc, \sys is 33.8$\times$, 155.5$\times$, 54.0$\times$ and 16.9$\times$ faster than \texttt{FT} on the four datasets, respectively.
 With a lower target accuracy such as 90\%, the speedup brought by \sys is even more significant, i.e., 27.4$\times$--260.0$\times$.
 It takes at most one hour for \sys to reach a usable accuracy.

 More competitive baselines \texttt{LF$_{Oracle}$} and \texttt{FTQ} only bring limited improvement over \texttt{FT}, i.e., $2.4\times$--$3.9\times$ speedup.
 Dozens of hours are still needed for a single downstream task. \texttt{LFQ$_{Oracle}$} can benefit from both layer-freezing and quantization, therefore performing better than other baselines.
-Though, \sys can still beat \texttt{LFQ$_{Oracle}$} nontrivially, especially for reaching a relatively lower target accuracy.
+Though, \sys still beats \texttt{LFQ$_{Oracle}$} nontrivially, especially for reaching a relatively lower target accuracy.
 For example, \sys is $12.8\times$ faster on \texttt{SEMEVAL} to reach 90\% \relativeacc.
 This is because \sys employs an upgrading mechanism on adapter configuration which enables fast boosting of the training accuracy.
 Note that both \texttt{LF$_{Oracle}$} and \texttt{LFQ$_{Oracle}$} are not practical methods as they use the ``optimal'' tuning depth which is not likely to be known beforehand.
-If a non-optimal depth is chosen, their training performance will drastically deteriorate.
+If an improper depth is chosen, their performance drastically deteriorates.